JetBrains/intellij-sdk-docs/tutorials/code_inspections.md

 The sample plugin contains the `TestThisPlugin` Java class in the `testSource/testPlugin` package and the test data in the `testData` directory.
 This test adds two test cases to this plugin project.
 To run test cases, run the `YourTest.test()` or `YourTest.test1()` method, respectively.

-For detailed information about testing and all related procedures, refer to [Testing](http://www.jetbrains.com/idea/webhelp/testing.html) and [Testing Support](http://www.jetbrains.com/idea/webhelp/testing-support.html) in the **IntelliJ IDEA** Web Help.
+For detailed information about testing and all related procedures, refer to [Testing](http://www.jetbrains.com/idea/webhelp/testing.html) in the **IntelliJ IDEA** Web Help.